FuelFrontend/Frontend-Developer-Interview-Preparation/README.md

 # Why?
-We need one place to have a list of interview questions, concepts, coding challenges, best practices, etc.,
+We need one place to have a list of interview questions, concepts, coding challenges, best practices, for frontend developer interview preparation.

+PS.
+We are working on adding answers and more content, feel free to contribute to this repository by creating Pull Request.
+Thanks!

 ### Language
 - [HTML](https://github.com/FuelFrontend/Frontend-Developer-Interview-Preparation/tree/master/HTML)